Managing Packages Using Conda

 [fmu@login0b ~]$ cat .condarc pkgs_dirs: - /ihome/fmu/fmu/.conda/pkgs channels: - r - conda-forge - bioconda - defaults

-The conda package manager is recommended for maintaining your user Miniconda Python distribution.
+The conda package manager is recommended for maintaining your environment.
 Take look at and use the Conda cheat sheet, which lists the most commonly used commands.
 More detailed documentation is in the Conda User Guide.

 To install a new package, run